blaze/blaze/ndtable/datashape/README.md

 Pointers are dimension specifiers like machine types but where the data is not in specified by value, but *by reference*.
-We use adopt same notation as LLVM.
+We use adopt same notation as LLVM where the second argument is the address space to reference.

 Pointer to a integer in local memory: